New Project to Fight the Mite! : Treating Packages and Swarms

-- Retreat in the Fall after honey supers are removed
+- Retreat in the Summer if varroa counts are >2%, and in the Fall after honey supers are removed

 - Beekeepers are also encouraged to treat newly hived swarms before brood is capped, hives that have swarmed and are requeening and splits- once the capped brood have emerged, or any time a brood break is initiated.